 All staff understand and are trained in the school's general emergency procedures and receive updates at least yearly.
-Certificated online training for common conditions e.g. asthma, allergies, epilepsy and diabetes is undertaken by staff.

 If a pupil needs to attend hospital, a member of staff (preferably known to the pupil) will stay with them until a parent/carer arrives, or accompany a child taken to hospital by ambulance.
 They will not take pupils to hospital in their own car.